vishal3477/pro_loc/README.md

 ## Datasets
 - Every GM is used with different datasets they are trained on.
 The GM-dataset information is given in Tab.
 2 of the supplmentary.
 Please refer to the test images released by [Proactive detection work](https://github.com/vishal3477/proactive_IMD).
-- For other GMs, we will release the test images soon.
+- For new datasets used, please go [here](https://drive.google.com/file/d/1JfOqxlGhbvVGdiTK5P47YywYMe8C1Eob/view?usp=drive_link).
 - The training data is used as CELEBA.

 ## Pre-trained model